Nios II: Hardware generation process

 Nios II hardware designers use the Qsys system integration tool, a component of the Quartus-II package, to configure and generate a Nios system.
 The configuration graphical user interface (GUI) allows users to choose the Nios-II's feature-set, and to add peripheral and I/O-blocks (timers, memory-controllers, serial interface, etc.) to the embedded system.
 When the hardware specification is complete, Quartus-II performs the synthesis, place & route to implement the entire system on the selected FPGA target.

 Qsys is replacing the older SOPC (System-on-a-Programmable-Chip) Builder, which could also be used to build a Nios II system, and is being recommended for new projects.

 Software creation process

 A separate package, called the Embedded Design Suite (EDS), manages the software development.
 Based on the Eclipse IDE, the EDS includes a C/C++ compiler (based on the GNU toolchain), debugger, and an instruction-set simulator.
 EDS allows programmers to test their application in simulation, or download and run their compiled application on the actual FPGA host.

 Because the C/C++ development-chain is based on GCC, the vast majority of open source software for Linux compiles and runs with minimal or no modification.
 Third-party operating-systems have also been ported to Nios II.
 These include Micrium MicroC/OS-II, eCos, Segger Microcontroller embOS, ChibiOS/RT, μCLinux and FreeRTOS.

+GCC 15 removed support for Nios II processors due to Nios II's discontinuation.